sureshcsdp/cleancloud/docs/infosec-readiness.md

 - **No credential storage**: Uses native AWS/Azure credential chains
 - **No data transmission**: Scan results remain local or in user-controlled outputs
 - **No telemetry**: Zero analytics, usage tracking, or phone-home
-- **No external dependencies**: Does not call third-party APIs or services
+- **No external network dependencies**: Does not call third-party APIs or services (beyond cloud provider SDKs)

 #### 3. Provable Safety